ifiokInyang/zedi-africa/README.md

 If you are using npm

+### `Create a .env file in the root directory and copy the .env.sample file to it.`

+### `Copy and paste this url as the value for the API url in your .env: https://randomuser.me/api`
 ### `yarn start`

-Runs the app in the development mode.\
+Run the app in the development mode with this command.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\